DanielMarcG/nonprofitrand/README.md

+# HTML Index pages and associated CSS style pages.

+This website was built in a classic web format employing static HTML pages built with the help of OpenAi ChatGPT 4.5 in suggesting ideas of style, structure and even font colors as well as language utilization standards among top developers from readily accessible data gained at public corporations and government bodies, presumably.

+# HTML pages:
+1. index.html (main landing site used by DNS credentials)
+2. header.html (upper frame of the window screen set by the browser)
+3. footer.html (lower frame)
+4. blog-index.html (blog landing site)

+# Style pages:
+1. style.css

-# nonprofit R&D
+# Javascript pages:

-We are a nonprofit corporation dedicated to advancing Ai technology,
-        supporting organizations in 'Right to Repair' advocacy, , iFixit, conducting applied research and strengthening our local IT communities through radical accountability and collaborations such as this static HTML pages and associated CSS style pages and
-        layout with a blog sectional for updates and threads.
+1. blog-posts.js
+2. blog-nav.js

-        If You like what you see buy me a coffee or reach out:
+        If You like what you see buy me a coffee or reach out!